Relax — root canal therapy is one of the most routine and effective procedures that can be successfully used to relieve tooth pain.

 The short answer is No. You will be numb for the procedure just like you would be numb for a filling.
 If at anytime you are uncomfortable, be sure to let the dentist know so that they can give you more anesthetic or make other necessary adjustments.

-Will my mouth be sore after a root canal?
+Will my mouth be sore after the procedure?

 Some people may experience mild to moderate discomfort for a day or so after their appointment.
 We usually recommend Ibuprofen (Motrin or Advil) or Tylenol.
 Please check with your physician if you have any concerns about taking these medications.